How Specification Management Software Helps Fashion Brands

 Why do fashion brands need a centralized specification platform?

 A single source of truth saves time and stress.
 Centralizing all the data gives teams quick access to everything they need, no more email threads or file-hunting.
-It also improves document sharing, supports enhanced collaboration, and lowers risk.
+It also improves document sharing, supports better collaboration, and lowers risk.
 Fashion brands that want to deliver high-quality finished goods and scale their business need the ability to manage specs according to necessary standards, especially in fast-moving markets.

 Discover how Onbrand PLM can streamline your product development!